Essoen/static-dash/README.md

 The Dash
 ====
 A simple single-page application that works as a dashboard for SickBeard.
+Later reimplemented i Meteor, see [this repository](http://github.com/Essoen/Dash).

 ### Features
 - Lists upcoming and downloaded episodes from SickBeard